 What is a Grief Support Group?

 A grief group provides grieving family and friends in Houston, TX a place to connect with other widows or widowers in a similar experience.
-The therapist manages the group, while the attendees emotionally support each other.
+The therapist manages the group while the attendees emotionally support each other.
 They also help each other recognize and validate their feelings.
-Attendees use each other to learn about living with grief despite the empty place in their hearts.
+Attendees, both virtual and in-person, use each other to learn about living with grief despite the empty place in their hearts.

 How Does a Grief Group Work